pauloreis-ds/olist/business_questions_insights/README.md

 - **Can we give the same benefits to all shopkeepers (sellers)?
 Or is there one that deserves to be highlighted?**

-One form of evaluation is to give benefits based on productivity, using RFM (Recency, Frequency and Value) as main metrics.
+One form of evaluation is to give benefits based on productivity, using RFV (Recency, Frequency and Value) as main metrics.

 So...
 Yes, **there are sellers who deserve to be highlighted:**